sanzceb/telegram-bots/echo/README.md

 - Long polling implementation for receiving updates
 - Message echo functionality
 - Offset management to prevent duplicate message processing
+- Only incoming messages are processed (updates with field `'message'`)
 - Graceful exiting when no new messages are available

 ## Key Concepts Learned